rotundasoftware/backbone.handle/README.md

 ## Notes

 Inspired directly by the `ui` hash in Derick Baily's Backbone.Marionette.
-You may use this mixin in conjunction with Backbone.Marionette, and enjoy the extra bells and whistles.
+You may use this mixin in conjunction with Backbone.Marionette, and enjoy the extra `!` selector modifier to asset that there is exactly one element.